Segment Margin Definition

-If you want to increase the value of your organization, then click here to download the Know Your Economics Worksheet.
+If you want to learn how to shape your economics to result in profit, then click here to download the Know Your Economics Worksheet.

 Access your Strategic Pricing Model Execution Plan in SCFO Lab.
 The step-by-step plan to set your prices to maximize profits.